 In the present paper we explore the possibility of accelerating DEM simulation using data-driven model reduction.
 The idea is to perform numerous detailed simulations of a system in advance, train a model to predict new system states and use these to advance a running simulation faster in time than the original simulations.
-The question is whether and how this is at all feasible, and what speed-up and precision can be achieved.
+The question is whether and how this is at all feasible, and what speed-up and accuracy can be achieved.

-The data-driven approach has the drawback that a certain amount of resolved simulations must be performed in advance to generate training data and build a model.
-The question then arises what are the advantages of the method.
+The data-driven approach has the disadvantage that a certain amount of resolved simulations must be performed in advance to generate training data for building a model.
+In fact, a new model must be generated for each confining geometry and set of material parameters.
+The question is whether the advantages of the method can outweigh this drawback.
 Simulations that must run at real-time speed is one type of application that may benefit from using this technique.
 Specific examples are simulators for operator training, system testing with hardware-in-the-loop or embedded simulations serving a model-based controller.
-Another class of applications is surrogate models [5] for simulation-based planning and optimization in parameter spaces too large to be covered with full-resolution simulation but manageable with a reduced-order model trained on a comparatively small set of resolved simulations.
+Another class of applications is surrogate models [6] for simulation-based planning and optimization in parameter spaces too large to be covered with fullresolution simulation, but manageable with a reduced-order model trained on a comparatively small set of resolved simulations.

 To increase the knowledge about the challenges and opportunities of accelerating DEM simulations using data-driven model order reduction, we have developed and tested a realisation of this idea.
 First, a general method is described, and error measures are introduced.
 Next, this is implemented, using a ridge regression model for predicting the velocity field.
 The computationally expensive process of computing contact forces is substituted by rapid inference of the model to output the velocity field at the particle positions.
 This approach can be expected to perform well in the solid and liquid regime but poorly in the gaseous regime, where individual particle motion is not strongly correlated with the mean flow.
 Therefore, we investigate an adaptive model order reduction technique, where the system is decomposed in solid/liquid, and gaseous parts.
 Gaseous sub-domains are integrated using full resolution DEM while the reduced-order model is applied to the solid/liquid sub-domains.
 The method is tested on two different systems, a pile with controlled feed and gravity-driven discharge flow, and a blade cutting and pushing through a particle bed like a bulldozer blade.
 In both cases a model is trained to predict the velocity field from the given input signals and the current mass distribution.
 In the bulldozer case, the force on the blade is also predicted.
-The precision and computational speed-up are analysed on these systems.
+The accuracy and computational speed-up are analysed on these systems.

-We do not explore the many alternatives that machine learning offer for the velocity predictor, e.g. deep neural networks, that can be trained to predict complex fluid flows [9].
-The present work is a first step.
-As such it is natural to investigate the performance of a plain regression model and building knowledge for employing more advanced machine learning algorithms.
+We are motivated by, but do not explore, the opportunities with deep learning, that shows promising results for predicting the velocity field in fluid dynamics [10, 4].
+The present work is a first step in that direction for granular media.
+As such, it is natural to investigate the performance of a plain regression model and building knowledge for employing more advanced machine learning algorithms.